techidaily/site-win11-tips/source/_posts/ensure-non-crashy-windows-user-experience.md

  This might seem too simple to work, but resetting the computer at times can eliminate any temporary bugs or corruption issues, resolving the error in the process.

- This is why we recommend starting your troubleshooting journey by performing one of the[ways to restart Windows](https://www.makeuseof.com/windows-restart-methods/) .
+ This is why we recommend starting your troubleshooting journey by performing one of the [ways to restart Windows](https://www.makeuseof.com/windows-restart-methods/) .
 End all the active processes on the system, perform a restart, and upon reboot, check if the Settings app works fine.

 If the issue persists, move to the next method below.